 Research the requirements to become a cargo agent.
 Learn about the job description, and read the step-by-step process to start a career as a cargo agent.

-Do I Want to Be a Cargo Agent?
+Should I Become a Cargo Agent?

 |Experience||Related skills or experience usually required|

-|Computer Skills||Inventory software, brokerage software, standard office software*|
+|Key Skills||Interpersonal communication; bookkeeping, customer service, inventory software, brokerage software, standard office software|

 Sources: U.S. Bureau of Labor Statistics, O*Net OnLine.